Alewy00/korra/README.md

 * Answers

-The data for each of these is stored by PostgesSQL in a table format
+The data for each of these is stored by **PostgesSQL** in a table format These tables are accessed by the frontend using  the **JavaScript AJAX** library The App is a _single-page-App_ using **React.js** to rerender on _state changes_ without having to refresh the entire page

 # korra